arcan1s/ahriman/docs/faq.rst

    docker run --privileged -p 8081:8081 -e AHRIMAN_PORT=8081 -v worker.ini:/etc/ahriman.ini.d/overrides.ini arcan1s/ahriman:latest web
    docker run --privileged -p 8082:8082 -e AHRIMAN_PORT=8082 -v worker.ini:/etc/ahriman.ini.d/overrides.ini arcan1s/ahriman:latest web

-Unlike the previous setup, it doesn't require to mount repository root for ``worker`` nodes, because ``worker`` nodes don't use it anyway.
+Unlike the previous setup, it doesn't require to mount repository root for ``worker`` nodes, because they don't use it anyway.

 Check proof-of-concept setup `here <https://github.com/arcan1s/ahriman/tree/master/recipes/distributed>`__.

 Addition of new package, package removal, repository update
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In all scenarios, update process must be run only on ``master`` node.
-Unlike the setup described above, automatic update must be enabled only for ``master`` node also.
+Unlike the manually distributed packages described above, automatic update must be enabled only for ``master`` node.

 Known limitations
 """""""""""""""""

 * Workers don't support local packages.
 However, it is possible to build custom packages by providing sources by using ``ahriman.core.gitremote.RemotePullTrigger`` trigger.
 * No dynamic nodes discovery.
 In case if one of worker nodes is unavailable, the build process will fail.
 * No pkgrel bump on conflicts.
-Well, it works, however, it isn't guaranteed.
 * The identical user must be created for all workers.
 However, the ``master`` node user can be different from this one.

 Maintenance packages